mjhea0/thinkful-mentor/angular/controller_syntax.md

 })
 ```

 Issue: Meant for large, production apps.
-Each controller should be in a separata JS file.
+Each controller should be in a separate JS file.
 It's a bit verbose for the Thinkful course.